Hanamura Temple Introduction

 Point control tools are good to deter the enemy team to invade your Mercenary Camps or, alternatively, to invade Mercenary Camps in the enemy territory while they are trying to capture them.
 Displacement effects (for example Wrecking Ball by Garrosh) are also useful against Heroes who like to play aggressively near your Structures in order to take them down.

-Despite being a 2-lane Battleground, having a good amount of waveclear will give you more time to do other things across the battlefield and will also help you to defend your Structures from enemy Heroes.
+Despite being a 2-lane Map, having a good amount of waveclear will give you more time to do other things across the battlefield and will also help you to defend your Structures from enemy Heroes.
 Quickly killing enemy Minions will drastically reduce the enemy team's siege power and sometimes they will even be forced to retreat.

 Hanamura Temple features a lot of wide areas, therefore you will not be able to fully unleash the power of Heroes that need to fight near impassable terrain (such as Diablo with Shadow Charge) or that can create it (for example Hogger with Loot Hoard).